16: No Such Thing As A Ghost In Poland

 Hashtag getAna on Twitter.
 Yeah.

 We're shoving them.
-We're going to tax them to me.
+We're going to talk some to me.

 Okay, cool.
 Thanks so much for listening.